 Sweet Treats – Granola & Pie

-I’m here to tell you that it is true that if you cut back on your sugar your cravings will go away.
-I haven’t completely cut desserts out of my life.
+I’m here to tell you it is true that if you cut back on your sugar, cravings will go away.
+That being said, I haven’t completely cut desserts out of my life.
 These are a few of my low sugar, light alternatives that I indulge in from time to time.

 Here is the recipe if you want to try it for yourself:

 5 c. rolled oats